mbozis/OAI_5G_scripts/README.md

 or 2 hosts running OAI nrUE and gNB respectively, connected to USRP N310 SDR devices.

 Usage:  $0 [OPTION]... [+VALUE]

   -c, --checkue            check UE registration status to 5G Network

-  -C, --checkngi           check RAN connection to core network -u, --uplink [value]     create traffic to uplink.
+  -C, --checkngi           check RAN connection to core network

+  -u, --uplink [value]     create traffic to uplink.
 Value needs to be in bps
                            example for 30Mbps: -u 30M

   -d, --downlink [value]   create traffic to downlink.
 Value needs to be in bps
                            example for 30Mbps: -d 30M

   -t  --time [value[       time to execute downlink and uplink tests (used with '-d' and '-u' arguments)
                            [value] is in seconds.
-If not defined default value is 10 -r, --rtt                measure rtt executing ping commands in both uplink and downlink
+If not defined default value is 10

+  -r, --rtt                measure rtt executing ping commands in both uplink and
+                           downlink

-  -h, --help               print this help message --dmax                   get downlink throughput --umax                   get uplink trhoughput
+  -h, --help               print this help message

+  --dmax                   get downlink throughput

+  --umax                   get uplink trhoughput

 **./startgnb**

-Tool to start gnb softmodem for a particular scenorio using USRP N310 SDR device or 2 hosts running OAI nrUE and nrgNB respectively. the ethernet link between the host and SDR needs to be at least 10Gbps
+Tool to start gnb softmodem for a particular scenorio using USRP N310 SDR device or 2 hosts running OAI nrUE and nrgNB respectively.

+The ethernet link between the host and SDR needs to be at least 10Gbps

 Usage:  $0 [OPTION]... [+VALUE]

   -s, --scenario [value]   start gnb softmodem executing scenario number [value]
                            YOU NEED TO RUN WITH SUDO PRIVILAGES FOR "-s" OPTION value is from the following table

                            ------------------------------------------------------------------
                           | 1 | standalone mode band 78 with 51prb (SISO)                    |
                           | 2 | standalone mode band 78 with 106prb (SISO)                   |